|

 like a copy of your driver's license,

-a tax return, pay stubs, and past
+a tax return, pay stubs, recent bank

 Your agent